Baltoli/project-docs/notes/writeups/model_checking.md

 Start from n-1, then for each path look at the last element and add a new path that's the same but with a successor on the end.

+Algorithm for checking a TESLA assertion against a *terminating* trace.
+Will operate similarly to the failed attempt at doing this on a general tree (i.e. for a given trace, check an expression recursively).
+Should maybe try to formalise the TESLA <-> logic mapping?

+The new checker interface needs to take a const reference to a trace, and an index into the trace.

+Problem: the new sequential checker is too permissive.
+It will accept invalid sequences because it just *ignores* events rather than failing an assertion.

+At any point while checking a sequence, we know what the current head of the sequence is.
+So instead of trying to match the head, we walk through the trace trying *every* assertion in the sequence:

+* If the head matches and none other do, match the tail from the next spot.
+* If the head doesn't match and no others do, move on a spot.
+* If any others match, fail!

+Note that "others" has to mean any that are not equal to the head (suing the protobuf equality).

+Need to come up with a proper definition of the sequence matching algorithm - if I can do that then the checker will work I think.